Simulations of spin-driven AGN jets in gas-rich galaxy mergers: Simulation set-up

 The dark matter halo is sampled by collisionless particles of mass $3\times 10^6 \, {\rm M_\odot}$, the star particles in the disc and bulge are of mass $8.2\times 10^4 \, {\rm M_\odot}$ and $1.6\times 10^5 \, {\rm M_\odot}$, respectively, and the initial mass of the gas cells in the halo and disc is $1.23\times 10^5 \, {\rm M_\odot}$.
 The dark matter particles have gravitational softening lengths of $2$~kpc while that of stars in the disc and bulge is $60$~pc.
 The black hole has a softening length of $150$~pc and that of the gas is treated adaptively, but with a minimum of $60$~pc.

 In these simulations we do not allow the black hole particles to merge and, instead, they form a binary.
 We do so as the standard merger prescription in \textsc{arepo} (which instantaneously merges black holes within their own smoothing lengths) is too efficient and does not account for realistic stellar and gaseous hardening processes which will likely cause the black holes to merge on a significantly longer timescale than this `instantaneous merger' prescription.
 We wish to highlight, however, that since the gravitational force law used in the simulations is softened, it will not be possible to accurately follow the hardening of the binary to separations smaller than twice the black hole softening length ($\sim 300$~pc).
 We did, however, perform analogous simulations with smaller black hole softening lengths and confirmed that the results presented in this paper are robust to such changes.
+In these simulations, the dynamics of the black holes evolve according to the gravity solver and we do not use `repositioning' techniques.
+This is reasonable as we are in the regime where relevant dynamical friction processes are well resolved.

 It should also be pointed out that we do not pre-enrich the gas disc, nor the hot halo of the galaxies since significant star formation and subsequent metal return rapidly enriches the disc.
 The galactic winds and jets then transport this enriched gas into the halo, such that the metallicity of the circumgalactic medium (CGM) is consistent with \citet{2015Suresh+} within a few Myr.